Risk Management

 Health & Safety

-Description Impact Mitigation actions The Group’s businesses operate in an industry with inherent health and safety risks, including for instance operation of heavy vehicles, working at heights, working in confined spaces, energized equipment management, etc. Failure to ensure safe workplaces could result in a deterioration in the Group’s safety performance and related adverse regulatory action or legal liability.
-Health and safety incidents could significantly impact the Group’s operational and financial performance, as well as its reputation.
+Failure to ensure safe workplaces could result in a deterioration in the Group's safety performance and consequent negative regulatory actions or legal liabilities.
+Health and safety incidents could have a significant impact on the Group's operational and financial performance, as well as its reputation.

 Impacts: